bkahlert/busy-screen/README.md

     - You can provide the corresponding WPA supplicant file with [busy-screen.conf](busy-screen.conf).
 - USB
     - [busy-screen.conf](busy-screen.conf) configures the Raspberry Pi to provide ethernet access.
     - Ideally that includes configuring your computer with DHCP.
-If that doesn't work, please configure the network device `busy-{{username}}` with
+If that doesn't work, please configure the network device `Busy Screen of {{username}}` with
       IP `192.168.168.167/28`.
     - The IP of your Raspberry Pi is `192.168.168.168`.